-After adjusting for interest, provisions for income taxes, and adjusted for removing other non-cash or extraordinary non-recurring items, including depreciation and amortization, share-based compensation, non-cash provisions, the non-cash effects of accounting change in biological asset adjustments and derivative liabilities, the Adjusted EBITDA for Q4 2020 and Fiscal 2020 was an adjusted income of \$0.7 million and \$7.4 million (Q4 2019 - adjusted loss of \$3.3 million and 2019 - adjusted loss of \$8.8 million), respectively.
-The Adjusted EBITDA Margin for Q4 2020 and Fiscal 2020 was 5.6% and 12.3% (Q4 2019 - adjusted negative EBITDA margin of 28.9% and 2019 - 18.7%), respectively.
+As reflected in the following table, after adjusting for interest, provisions for income taxes, other non-cash or extraordinary non-recurring items including depreciation and amortization, share-based compensation, non-cash provisions, the non-cash effects of accounting changes in biological asset adjustments and derivative liabilities, the Adjusted EBITDA for the three months ended March 31, 2021 was \$1.0 million (2020 - adjusted income of \$0.4 million).
+The Adjusted EBITDA Margin for the three months ended March 31, 2021 was 7.8% (2020 - adjusted EBITDA margin of 2.6%).